Recipe #4 of Christmas baking is here! Fa la la la la la!!

 - Preheat the oven to 400℉.
 Line a large baking sheet with parchment paper.

-- Turn onto a floured counter and knead until the dough comes together into a ball.
-Roll the dough out into a disk about 8 inches in diameter and ½-inches tall.
+- Turn onto a floured counter and gently knead/press until the dough comes together into a ball.
+Roll the dough out into a disk about 8 inches in diameter.
 Cut into 8 scones using a pizza cutter (cut into ¼'s and then each ¼ in ½).

 - Remove from oven and let cool on a wire rack.
-While the scones are cooling make your icing: Whisk together the melted butter, icing sugar, and milk until combined.
+While the scones are cooling make your icing: Whisk together the melted butter, icing sugar, and maple syrup until combined.
 Drizzle on top of cooled scones.
 Enjoy!

 Notes